This page updated 2/1/20

 Use “reasonable force” to take a participant back to their home.

-If the police consider that you have broken this rule they also have the power to:
+If the police consider that you have broken the rules they also have the power to:

 Or – Arrest you on suspicion of having broken the Coronavirus regulations.
 If successfully convicted under this legislation, the maximum penalty is a fine.